 Facebook has undergone a public relations nightmare over the past year or two, but the platform is still a marketing powerhouse.
 Paid advertising can help your agency build up a customer base in a short space of time.
 Be sure to incorporate that into your advertising proposal.

 Digital marketing and search engine optimization (SEO) go hand-in-hand.
 Whether it’s a blog post, a video, or a job listing, you need to check that everything is optimized for user searches.

 Research your market, discover what you want to rank for and then make it happen.
 Good SEO can make all the difference between your content floating around the dark abyss of Google’s back pages, or it being shared by thought-leaders in your niche.

 Even if you don’t know how to start a digital marketing agency yet, you’re sure to grasp the relevance of social media today.
+Social media marketing is important not only in launching your business.
 Bonsai can teach you the essential skills for social media managers, which can reap great benefits for your business, such as:

 SEO and social media are core components of lead generation, but it shouldn’t end there.
 Consider the following techniques to increase the flow through your sales funnel: